AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/ConsEnTrack.md

   - The average and standard deviation of the speed at the bottom, $v_{\text{b}}$
   - The average and standard deviation of the kinetic energy at the bottom, $K_{\text{b}}$
   - The average and standard deviation of the final potential energy at the rebound position, $U_{\text{rebound}}$
-  - % change from initial potential energy to kinetic energy at the bottom
+  - Percent change from initial potential energy to kinetic energy at the bottom
-  - % change from initial potential energy to final potential energy
+  - Percent change from initial potential energy to final potential energy

 Calculate the following: